20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 What is the most visited city in Vietnam?

-Ho Chi Minh City receives the most international visitors.
-As it is the primary gateway to Vietnam.
+Ho Chi Minh City receives the most international visitors as the primary gateway to Vietnam.

 What is Vietnam famous for?

-Vietnam is famous for war history, stunning landscapes, delicious food.
-Also for rich cultural heritage, and handmade crafts.
+Vietnam is famous for war history, stunning landscapes, delicious food, rich cultural heritage, and handmade crafts.

 Which city should I go in Vietnam?